 Whiplash is a common neck or back injury that can cause victims long-term pain.
-Generally, whiplash occurs in automobile accidents where the passenger is thrust forward by impact, and then immediately forced backward due to an abrupt stop.
+Generally, it occurs in automobile accidents where the passenger is thrust forward by impact and immediately forced backward due to an abrupt stop.
 While car accidents are the most common cause of whiplash, any sudden jar can injure the spinal cord and result in complications.

 Any activity which causes the neck to endure a sudden jolt may result in whiplash.
 Causes other than automobile accidents include: